shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

-## How I Fixed Challenges 🌟
+## **How I Fixed Challenges** 🌟

-- To overcome **GPU limitations**, I used **Google Colab ** with **4-bit precision** for efficient fine-tuning.
+- To address **GPU limitations**, I utilized **Google Colab** with **4-bit precision quantization** to enable efficient fine-tuning within the available resource constraints.

-- To ensure **human preferences and safe responses**, I used a curated **Anthropic dataset** and applied advanced **prompting techniques** for refinement.

-- I collaborated with **prompt engineers** to expedite the fine-tuning process and meet the project deadline.
+- I worked closely with **prompt engineers** to accelerate the fine-tuning process, ensuring we met the project deadline despite the tight timeline.

-- For inference, I optimized the model deployment with a **multi-stage Docker setup** (using **Docker Compose**) to reduce image size and improve efficiency.
+- For inference, I optimized model deployment by implementing a **multi-stage Docker setup** using **Docker Compose**, which helped reduce image size and enhance efficiency, lowering operational costs.

----
-*Note:* *Supervised Instruction* *Unified-Language-Model-Alignment (ULMA)* *has been performed on the* *Llama 3.1 8B parameter model.* *While further improvements could have been achieved even after finetuning using* *Reward Models* *and* *Reinforcement Learning from Human Feedback (RLHF),* *I believe that ULMA instruction fine-tuning is sufficient for this project.* *The* *Llama model* *itself is robust, and my primary focus was on addressing biased or harmful responses by aligning it with ethical and accurate outputs through instruction tuning.* *As I told in the beginning that* **I am pretending that I am working at XYX company** *for going further with* *Reward Model* *and* *RLHF,* *it would require developing a reward model, which involves human experts—a resource often available only to larger companies with dedicated research teams.* *For this problem, instruction tuning effectively meets the requirements.*

----

-## Tools and Libraries (Used in This Project) 🎊

-### - **accelerate**
-  Used to efficiently distribute and run the training process across hardware (CPU/GPU/TPU), optimizing performance and memory usage.

-### - **torch**
-  Core deep learning library utilized for building, training, and evaluating models.

-### - **peft**
-  Enables Parameter-Efficient Fine-Tuning (LoRA layers), making fine-tuning large models feasible by training only small additional layers.

-### - **bitsandbytes**
-  Facilitates 4-bit quantization of models, reducing memory requirements and enabling efficient handling of large models.

-### - **transformers**
-  Provides pre-trained models and tokenizers for easy integration of state-of-the-art NLP models.

-### - **trl**
-  Used for reinforcement learning with language models, aiding in fine-tuning for alignment with specific tasks or human preferences.

-### - **datasets**
-  A library to seamlessly load and preprocess datasets, including the HuggingFace dataset repository.

-### - **google-colab**
-  Platform used for running and experimenting with the fine-tuning pipeline in a cloud-based environment with GPU support.

-### - **flask**
-  Lightweight framework for serving the fine-tuned model as an API for inference.

-### - **boto3**
-  It is used to interact with **AWS S3** for downloading, uploading, and checking the existence of the model and tokenizer files in this project.

 ---